mgorsk1/brryle/README.md

 - `src/`: Contains the React frontend application.
 - `server.cjs`: The Node.js backend server.
-- `docker-compose.yml`: Defines the multi-container Docker environment, including Elasticsearch, Kibana, and the Brryle application.
+- `docker compose.yml`: Defines the multi-container Docker environment, including Elasticsearch, Kibana, and the Brryle application.
 - `Dockerfile`: Used to build the Docker image for the Brryle application.
 - `package.json`: Manages frontend and backend dependencies and scripts.